dotnet/AspNetCore.Docs/aspnetcore/tutorials/choose-web-ui.md

 * Clear [separation of concerns](/dotnet/standard/modern-web-apps-azure-architecture/architectural-principles#separation-of-concerns) for maximum flexibility.
 * The Model-View-Controller separation of responsibilities ensures that the business model can evolve without being tightly coupled to low-level implementation details.

-To get started with  ASP.NET Core MVC, see [Get started with MVC](xref:tutorials/first-mvc-app/start-mvc).
-For an overview of ASP.NET Core MVC's architecture and benefits, see [Overview of ASP.NET Core MVC](xref:mvc/overview)
+To get started with  ASP.NET Core MVC, see <xref:tutorials/first-mvc-app/start-mvc>.
+For an overview of ASP.NET Core MVC's architecture and benefits, see <xref:mvc/overview>.

 ## Choose a predominantly client rendered ASP.NET Core solution